imapex/ahod_PLC_IOX/README.md

 More information on the structure can be found at [Native Application Anatomy](https://developer.cisco.com/media/iox-dev-guide-6-23-16/native/native-application-anatomy/)

-# <a name="Building-the-IOx-LXC-package"></a>Building the IOx LXC package
+# <a name="ModifyPython"></a>Modify Python Application / Prepare for your install

 Currently the information for the application is hardcoded into the python script.
-The first step would be to edit `AHODCLX.py` to have the correct information.
+This will require `AHODCLX.py` to be edited for your specific installation.

-The most important variables are `plcip` and `tag1`. plcip tells the system the ip of the PLC to read from and tag1 is the tag name to read.
+The most important variables are `plcip`, `tag1`, and `weburl`.

+plcip tells the system the ip of the PLC to read from

+tag1 is the tag name to read.

 *Note the tag construct is a memory pointer in the Logix family of PLCs.
 This is how data points are referenced.

+weburl is the address of your Web Service Application.

+# <a name="Building-the-IOx-LXC-package"></a>Building the IOx LXC package
-Once you are done with any edits, you are ready to build.
+Once the application has been customized for our installation, we are ready to build.

 `cd /opt/ioxsdk/demo-apps/ahod_PLC_IOX`